 A font family with support for the many diverse languages that use Devanagari script.

-Script used by the Lepcha language of South Asia since Unicode 5.1.
+A font for the script used by the Lepcha language of South Asia.

 Used by around 400,000 people in Nepal and India, this font has been designed to support literacy and materials development in the Limbu script and language.